-Antidepressants may take several weeks to work optimally.
+Antidepressants may take several weeks to work fully.
 They should be taken for at least six to nine months after an episode of chronic depression.
-In addition, it takes several weeks to go off an antidepressant, so let your doctor guide you if you choose to stop the drug.
+In addition, it sometimes may take several weeks to safely discontinue an antidepressant, so let your doctor guide you if you choose to stop the drug.

 Sometimes antidepressants have uncomfortable side effects.
 That’s why you have to work closely with your doctor to find the antidepressant that gives you the most benefit with the least side effects.

 What Else Can I Do to Feel Better?